Faenre/foundry-M5/README.md

 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

-This system is for playing Mage: the Ascension 5th edition on the Foundry Virtual Tabletop System.
+This system is for playing EnterElysium's _Mage: the Ascension_ fan-made 5th edition hack on the Foundry Virtual Tabletop System.

 The ruleset is not official, but is a derivation of the M20 setting and content mixed with a "V5-like" rule adaptation.
 The rules were put together by [EnterElysium](https://www.patreon.com/EnterElysium), and are played out in their Youtube channels, [Roll4It](https://www.youtube.com/watch?v=GrgHWdN6BIk) and [EnterElysium](https://www.youtube.com/watch?v=RfDE7QoITe4&list=PLR5ZBfGW6e1m_-26kz65g9hTNtZm1Uxzm).

-This is an implementation of their rules, but since their rules are only available to patreon members, I'll respect that and simply point towards their resources.
+This is an implementation of [EE's rules](https://www.patreon.com/posts/mage-rules-and-54925826), with a couple of new adjustments from our campaign: Technocratic spheres can be accessed in the Options pane of a Mage character, and Mage-Vampire hybrids can exist too, also available in the Options pane.
+Also, some skills were adjusted to account for things like Hypertech and Pilot.
+If you don't like the skills, you can adjust them in the `template.json`.

-They made awesome rules!
+Roll4It/EE made awesome rules!
+And awesome Let's Plays!
 Go support them!

-Licensed MtA materials will NOT be provided as this is a system provided for public use for free.
+Licensed MtA/VtM/WoD materials will NOT be provided as this is a system provided for public use for free.

 ## Feedback